KamyarTaher/zust/README.md

 ### `createStore`

-Creates a Zustand store with various options.
+Creates a Zust store with various options.

 **Parameters:**